Kemi34pm/Kemi34pm/README.md

 This is kemi

-Kemi like to make shit with his shitty ass coding skills!!

-Kemi is also a well known idiot!

-not for anything else tho
+Kemi makes shit for fun!

+And get tf outta my bio bum ass